tomaspietravallo/sparkar-scripting-workshop/pre-study.md

 Even though these are external, please, do ask questions you might have while reading them!

+> Pro tip: On top of trying to strengthen your knowledge of different data types, while studying, try to keep an eye out for different reasons why using *Variables* and *Iterators* can help simplify your code, and make it easier to read and modify.
+See an example of this under the definition of [Variables](#variables).
+You'll learn about *Iterators* with the help of the resources listed below

 - [(Youtube) Learn Javascript in 12 minutes](https://youtu.be/Ukg_U3CnJWI).
 This video is intended for Web developers, but it's really good and concise :).<details><summary> The only differences / points that are not applicable to Spark </summary>

     - Everything that's wrapped in `<angle brackets>` is HTML (don't focus on that)